-We also provide the Audit and Risk Management Committee with the declaration provided for in Article 6 of Regulation (EU) no. 537-2014 confirming our independence, within the meaning of the rules applicable in France as laid down in particular by Articles L. 822-10 to L.822-14 of the French Commercial Code and in the code of ethics of the profession of statutory auditor.
-Where appropriate, we discuss with the Audit and Risk Management Committee any risks to our independence and the safeguarding measures applied.
+We also provide the Audit and Risk Management Committee with the declaration provided for in Article 6 of Regulation (EU) no. 537-2014 confirming our independence, within the meaning of the rules applicable in France as laid down in particular by Articles L.822-10 to L.822-14 of the French commercial code and in the code of ethics of the profession of statutory auditor.
+If required, we will discuss any risks to our independence and the protective measures implemented with the Audit Committee.

-Neuilly-sur-Seine and Courbevoie, 18 March 2022
+Neuilly-sur-Seine and Courbevoie, 28 mars 2023